Goddard310/Mission_To_Mars/README.md

 &nbsp;&nbsp; See *Index.html*

 ## Project Results
 Pull full resolution images and titles of Mars' hemispheres with URL and title.
+Then using Mongo db, we create a Flask app to scrape new data using the code we converted in *Mission_To_Mars_Challenge.py.

 ![Alt text](https://github.com/Goddard310/Mission_To_Mars/blob/main/Cerberus.png)